 A NYC car accident lawyer perspective

 The aftermath of car accidents brings untold suffering and economic stress for victims and families.
 While it is encouraging to see statistics improving, those victimized by accidents still need legal help to pay for physical and financial recovery.
-If you suffer injury in a car accident, consult an experienced Suffolk County car accident attorney to find out about your legal rights.
+If you suffer injury in a car accident, consult an experienced Long Island car accident attorney to find out about your legal rights.